cemac/UNRESPForecastingSystem/README.md

 This work is displayed at: [homepages.see.leeds.ac.uk/~earunres](https://homepages.see.leeds.ac.uk/~earunres)

 The repository hosts the scripts required to run the CALPUFF dispersion model to predict SO<sub>2</sub> concentrations around the Masaya volcano forecasting for 48 hours using NAM data.
-The hourly output is plotted in individual png files and collated into a mp4 movie.
+The hourly output is plotted in individual png and googlemaps files (visualisation can be turned on or off).

 ## [DOCUMENTATION](https://github.com/cemac/UNRESPForecastingSystem/wiki) ##